getodk/docs/odk1-src/form-question-types.rst

 appearance
   :tc:`maps`

 The default :ref:`geopoint-widget` does not display a map to the user.
-With the :tc:`maps` appearance attribute, a map of the recorded location is shown to the user.
+With the :tc:`maps` appearance attribute, map data is displayed to help the user get oriented and confirm that the location is correct and sufficiently accurate.

-The user cannot select a different location on the map.
+When the user's location is available, it is displayed on the map by a blue cross.
+A blue shaded circle around the cross represents the accuracy of the location.
+The "add marker" button at the top right of the screen can be tapped to select the current location in the middle of the blue cross.
+The selected location is represented by a small circle with a red outline.

+When the map view is opened again with an existing position, the map is centered on the selected location.
+To change the selection, first tap the Trash icon and then select a new location.

-For a geopoint with a user-selected location, see :ref:`placement-map-widget`.
+For a geopoint with a location that the user can manually select or adjust, see :ref:`placement-map-widget`.

 .. rubric:: XLSForm